rezzza/mock-extension/README.md

 );
 ```

-Then use the mock created the way your mock engine works.
+Then follow the instructions of your mock engine to use the result

+## Contribute

+If you want to see your prefered mock engine, you can make a PR by creation the adapter.

+It just needs to follow `Rezzza\MockExtension\MockEngine` interface.

 ## Credit